syntheticmagus/asset-host-template/README.md

 ## About This Repository

-This repository is part of Step 3 on the Babylon.js Golden Path:

-- Inspiration
-- Exploration
-- **Maturation**
-- Circulation

-In particular, this repo is intended to be a "jumping off point" for moving ideas from prototyping into active development.
+This repository is intended to be a "jumping off point" for moving ideas from prototyping into active development.
 This repo provides a mechanism for basic asset hosting kept separate from software development.
 This separation is part of the recommended workflow for creating Babylon.js